Announcement Type: New/Competing Continuation.

 A. Revision to Initial Application

 Applicants will have five business days from the date that the summary statement is sent via e-mail to submit hard copies of their application revisions.
-Along with the revised application documents, applicants must prepare and submit an Introduction of not more than three pages that summarizes the substantial additions, deletions, and changes.
+Along with the revised application documents, applicants must Start Printed Page 1394prepare and submit an Introduction of not more than three pages that summarizes the substantial additions, deletions, and changes.
 The Introduction must also include responses to the criticism and issues raised in the summary statement.

 The Introduction and revised application documents must be mailed directly to the DGO to the attention of Denise Clark, Lead Grants Management Specialist (firstname.lastname@example.org) at: Division of Grants Operations, 801 Thompson Avenue, TMP, Suite 360, Rockville, MD 20852.